Jswig/anderspoirel.net/content/posts/designing-with-dataclasses.md

 customer = order["customer_id"]
 ```
 raises `KeyError: 'customer_id'` and am left backtracking through the
-code to find where I forgot to add `'customer_id'`.
+code to find where I forgot to add `'customer_id'` originally.

+`dataclass`es also work well with type checkers like
+[mypy](https://mypy.readthedocs.io/en/stable/).
+Since they encourae annotating each
+field with types, code using `dataclass`es can be type checked with very
+little extra effort on the part of the user, which makes using [^2].

 # Heuristics

-Dataclasses are most useful when I know the desired fields of my data container ahead
+Both of these benefits only apply when we know ahead of time the members of our data
-of time.
-Dynamically added, I might not be able to define upfront which ones are expectd

-These mostly apply when: the dict's keys are known ahead of time, and do not can
+containers.
 Here are some heuristics I apply to decide whether a piece of data should be stored as
  `dict` or a `dataclass`:
 - are member names hardcoded somewhere -> `dataclass`